Code-Institute-Submissions/Gwidas-Lemons/README.md

 * [W3schools](https://www.w3schools.com/) - one of the best library of explanation and tutorials.
 * [Bootstrap](https://getbootstrap.com/) - Using this amazing library of codes it was a big help.
 * [Codeinstitute](https://codeinstitute.net/) - big thanks to code institute for creating this amazing program to learn coding !!!!!!
+* [Jquery](https://jquery.com/) - Using this amazing library of codes it was a big help.